platonvin/platonvin.github.io/sources/articles/my_experience_with_rust.md

 ## (first impression) negatives

 * I'm not sure if it clicked or not.
 I frequently wonder if im still missing a fundamental piece of `Rust` philosophy
 * Sometimes i cant find any good examples.
-I thought i understood something and tried to utilize move semantics only to get mistmatch between drop (which takes `&mut` and not `mut`) and the fact that i need to take out a thing from a struct.
+I thought i understood something and tried to utilize move semantics only to get mismatch between drop (which takes `&mut` and not `mut`) and the fact that i need to take out a thing from a struct.
 I had to either wrap it in `Option<_>` or use `MaybeUninit`
-* `Rust` is not really good with math - you need big libraries for basic quaternions and matrices, and syntax is still ugly (i have some plans on improving it with a bunch of proc_macro trics, but... it could have been just integrated into langauge, like slices.)
+* `Rust` is not really good with math - you need big libraries for basic quaternions and matrices, and syntax is still ugly (i have some plans on improving it with a bunch of proc_macro tricks, but... it could have been just integrated into language, like slices.)
 * Gamedev needs safe code that does not fall under safe `Rust` quite often.
 And vice versa, actually - gamedev writes "unsafe" code that falls under safe `Rust` - there's a trend to trick the borrow checker using `Vec[index]` as "virtual memory" (effectively disabling a borrow checker)
 * Sometimes, you are not given control over things - other people decided you should not have it, and now you need to come up with weird solutions (for problems that could have not existed!).
 You cannot just disable slice bound checks for a scope - rewriting ops with proc_macro wont modify called functions, custom wrapper is ugly and has the same problem, replacing panic hook with unreachable breaks panics everywhere (not just for desired scope).
 Again, it is absolutely possible to have fine-grain control in `Rust` - its just ugly, verbose and unreadable.